Grape-Boy/FNF-SoftEngine/Lua-Script-API:-Functions-for-Dialogues-and-Cutscenes.md

 NOTE 2: `onNextDialogue(line)` callback is called for every dialogue line passed

+## startVideo(videoFile:String)
+Starts a Video Cutscene
+* `videoFile` - File name of your video, it must be inside `mods/videos/`

+Example: If you wanted to start the video `mods/videos/ughCutscene.mp4`, you'd have to use `startVideo('ughCutscene')`

 ## startCountdown()
-In case you forced a countdown stop for doing a pre-song cutscene or something, this starts the countdown again.
+In case you forced a countdown stop for doing a pre-song cutscene or something, this starts the countdown again manually.